alex2233/rear-ender/README.md

 rear-ender
 ==========

-A Smash-Up webapp clone, inspired by Pretend Your XYZZY
+A Smash-Up! webapp clone, inspired by Pretend Your XYZZY